-As of May 30, 2003, San Faustín beneficially owned 61.2% of our outstanding voting stock.
+As of July 31, 2003, San Faustín beneficially owned 61.2% of our outstanding voting stock.
 Until June 10, 2003, San Faustín was ultimately controlled by Roberto Rocca, either directly or through Rocca & Partners S.A., a British Virgin Islands corporation.
 Following Mr. Rocca's death on June 10, 2003, San Faustín is controlled by Rocca & Partners.
 As a result, Rocca & Partners is indirectly able to elect a substantial majority of the members of our board of directors and has the power to determine the outcome of most actions requiring shareholder approval, including, subject to the requirements of Luxembourg law, the payment of dividends by us.
-The decisions of our controlling shareholder may not reflect the will or best interests of other shareholders.
+The decisions of our controlling shareholder, including decisions with respect to this exchange offer, may not reflect the will or best interests of other shareholders.